Lido di Jesolo

 There are 2 ways to get from Lido di Jesolo to Venice.
 You can take the bus to Punta Sabbioni and then the ferry to Venice.
 The alternative is a rather long, direct bus ride via the airport and Mestre to the old town of Venice.

 Bus and ferry (our recommendation): The buses to Cavallino leave every 30 minutes during the day and stop at many stops behind the beach of Jesolo (bus line 23a).
 Many hotels are only a few hundred meters from the nearest bus stop.
 The buses Lido di Jesolo - Cavallino - Punta Sabbioni have a direct connection to the big water buses (ferries) to Venice.
 Travel times: The bus takes about half an hour, the ferry about half an hour.
+Tickets for the buses you get in any tobacco store in Jesolo and in many hotels.
+Tickets fot the water buses (ferries) you can buy online:

 Bus only: The buses depart from the new, modern bus station of Lido di Jesolo about once per hour (a little bit irregular) to the bus station in the old town of Venice (Piazzale Roma).
 On the way they stop among other things in the city Jesolo, at the airport Venice Marco Polo and in Mestre at the station.
+Tickets are available on this website (only 4,50 Euro one way).
+You can also buy tickets for the return trip.

 Tickets for the buses: The fares are quite reasonable for the buses.
 Tickets are not available on the bus.
 You have to buy them beforehand.
 There are tickets at the bus stations in Lido die Jesolo, Punta Sabbioni and in Venice.
 If you get on the bus at a small bus stop, you can buy the bus tickets in any tobacco shop.